Georgia Department of Public Safety

 The Georgia Department of Public Safety (GDPS) is a state body that is responsible for statewide law enforcement and public safety within the U.S. state of Georgia.
-The current Commissioner of the department is Chris C. Wright, who is also Colonel of the Georgia State Patrol.
+The current Commissioner of the department is William W. Hitchens, who is also Colonel of the Georgia State Patrol.

 Divisions

 On February 28, 1974, the Georgia Bureau of Investigation (GBI) was made an independent agency separate from the Georgia Department of Public Safety.

+The department of Public Safety cooperates with the US Immigration and Customs Enforcement, designating full time personnel to detaining and investigating federal immigration offenses.

 Georgia State Patrol

 The Georgia State Patrol is the highway patrol agency for the U.S. state of Georgia, which has jurisdiction anywhere in the state.
 GSP Troopers primarily operate on the long stretches of Interstate highway as well as providing SWAT team response to rural areas of the state.

-A lieutenant colonel serves as commanding officer over field operations; the current Lieutenant Colonel is William W. Hitchens, III.
+A lieutenant colonel serves as commanding officer over field operations; the current Lieutenant Colonel is Kendrick Lowe.

 Georgia Capitol Police

 Georgia Capitol Police is one of the divisions of the Georgia Department of Public Safety responsible for law enforcement of the Capitol Hill area of Atlanta, Georgia.
-A Captain serves as Director of Georgia Capitol Police; The current Captain is James D. Wicker.
+A Major serves as Director of Georgia Capitol Police; Major Gary Langford is the current adjutant.

 The Division is split into two units: